gloeffelholz/job-search-command-center-privacy/README.md

 - You control all credentials and access

 No job data, resumes, or private information are included or stored by this project.

-## Quick start (30 minutes)
+## Quick start (≈30 minutes)

 This template starts empty.
 Most people can be up and running in about **30 minutes** using Google Sheets.

-Working through Vercel and Github will take longer, but you'll learn more by taking this path as well.
-Good luck!
+Working through Vercel and GitHub will take longer, but provides more control and a production-style setup.

 Before you begin, you’ll need:
 - A Google account